< Free Resources

 I’m eating lunch at a dive bar in the Himalayas and who sits down to eat with me?
 The Dalai Lama himself.
 Twelfth son of the Lama.
 The flowing robes, the grace, bald…striking.
 So, we order our lunch – big eater, the Lama – and, as he’s wolfing down his yak tacos, he asks me about the accounting for upfront, nonrefundable initiation fees.
 Specifically, he wanted to know if adopting ASC 606 Revenue from Contracts with Customers would impact the accounting policies of his local golf club.
 This post recaps our conversation!

-Recognizing Revenue under ASC 606 when Good Contracts Go Bad (May 7, 2019)
+Accessing Collectibility under ASC 606: When Good Contracts Go Bad

 ASC 606 requires us to consider collectibility to determine if a contract exists but what happens if things change after the contract is signed?
 Can the company continue to recognize revenue?
-This post explores if, and when, an entity may need to re-evaluate the collectibility of a contract, and what it means for revenue recognition.
+This post discusses assessing collectibility under ASC 606 and what to do when good contracts go bad.

 Did you know that ASC 606 requires consideration of a significant financing component when determining the transaction price for revenue recognition?
 This post explores when and how that significant financing component should be recognized.